 Wyoming

-There is no Wyoming sales tax on precious metals per the Wyoming Legal Tender Act.
+No state sales tax on precious metals per the Wyoming Legal Tender Act.

 Specific tax considerations